 Our main character, Alexandra, came to Bulgaria to teach English because her brother loved the image of Bulgaria on a map before he went missing when she was in high school.
 Not the worst reason, right?
 Well, she also didn’t bother to learn the language before she went, and read up on the history of the country…. on the plane?
 From a guidebook?
 Who does that??

 Also the taxi driver was just willing to drive her around all over the place and only charge her for the gas it was taking?
-This book just had me questioning literally everything the entire 15 percent that I made it through, because it just didn’t make any kind of sense.
-I DNF’d this novel, without hesitation.
+The Shadow Land just had me questioning literally everything the entire 15 percent that I made it through, because it just didn’t make any kind of sense.
+I DNF’d The Shadow Land, without hesitation.